NNPDF/nnpdf/doc/sphinx/source/tutorials/apfelcomb.md

-## How to generate/implement FK tables
+# How to generate and implement FK tables

 APFELcomb is the project that allows the user to generate `FK` tables.
 These are lookup tables that contain the relevant information to compute